-- The Store Opening Assistance Fee is $14,500 for the first Teriyaki Shop that you purchase.
-If you open additional Teriyaki Shops, you will pay a reduced fee of $7,500 per Teriyaki Shop.
+- The Shop Opening Assistance Fee is $27,500 for the first Teriyaki Shop that you purchase.

-- This estimate anticipates that your rent commencement date will start approximately 90 days after you take possession of the Teriyaki Shop and provides for rent payment for one month, an initial security deposit, and a utility deposit.
-If you are required to pay rent prior to this date, your expenses may be greater than what is indicated in the chart.
+- The low estimate anticipates that your rent commencement date will start approximately 120 to 150 days after you take possession of the Teriyaki Shop and provides for rent payment for one month, an initial security deposit, and a utility deposit.

 - There are a variety of factors that can affect lease rates, the most prominent being location and market conditions.